 As you create your estate plan, it is important that you understand all tax implications.
-Here are five reasons you should consider tax planning as part of your estate plan:
+Here are five reasons you should consider estate taxes in planning your estate plan:

 - If your total estate is valued at more than $5.43 million.
 You should calculate the value of your estate with the guidance of an experienced attorney, as various complex tax rules and laws apply to this calculation.
 For example, the value of the proceeds from a life insurance policy could, in some cases, be included in the value of your estate.
 For many people, this represents a significant sum of money.

 - If you think your estate will grow significantly in the future.
 For example, you may know you’ll inherit a large sum of money that would increase the size of your estate to an amount above the federal exemption amount.

 - If your total estate is valued above the federal exemption amount and you are not comfortable having your estate liable for the tax that ensues.
 If your estate is only slightly above the exemption amount, you may decide to weigh the benefits of creating an estate plan that eliminates any tax liability against creating a simpler plan that does not incorporate tax planning.
 This decision should be made with the guidance of a knowledgeable attorney because the federal estate and gift tax rate is 40%, which can often result in a costly tax.